 How Long Should I Stay?: A couple of days should suffice.

 - Lovers of conspicuous consumption - You've got plenty of ATMs and three streets to savage--Via Condotti, Via Borgognona and Via Frattina.
 Good hunting.

 - History and archaeology buffs - anyone who's lent an ear.

-When you Should Go: Rome is a carnival all year long.
-Italians avoid Rome in August because it's hot and muggy and everybody who's anybody is away at the beach, so August isn't even high season.
+When You Should Go: Rome is a carnival all year long.
+Italians avoid Rome in August because it's hot and muggy and everybody who's anybody is away at the beach, so August isn't high season.
 You'll find lodging bargains in late July and August, but demand air conditioning and thick windows.
-You'll thank me later.